-Katherine: Yes, I hear you – lockdown certainly had a Groundhog Day vibe to it, and that was just the first time we were in it!
+Katherine: Yes, I hear you – even that first lockdown of 2020 soon had a Groundhog Day vibe to it, so it's understandable self-isolation would be just as trying, if not more so.
 The following suggestions to shift the mood are based on practices that are proven to help support our mental and emotional well-being.

 1. Get creative